-All Residential Units and other Structures that are constructed will be considered Four-sided Architecture.
-Equal attention to massing, proportion, composition, detailing, materials and colors for all elevations shall be used during the design process and will be reviewed by the ARC.
+All Residential Units and other Structures that are constructed will be considered Four-sided Architecture (to ensure a high-quality architecture from all vantage points).
+Attention to massing, proportion, composition, dimension, detailing, materials and colors for all elevations shall be used during the design process and will be reviewed by the ARC.
+Primary elevations (pedestrian/community vantage points) should reflect priority with enhanced design treatments.

+A pre-design introductory meeting with the ARC should be included before Preliminary Plans are submitted, to discuss your vision and concept and to collaboratively address any concerns early.
 Preliminary architectural designs for all Residential Units and Structures must be reviewed and approved by the ARC prior to the preparation of final plans to be submitted to Yavapai County and the ARC.

 The ARC encourages residential design and use of materials and styles appropriate to the Southwest and the high desert of Arizona.
-Architectural design should be sensitive to and compatible with the natural environment and reflect appropriate solar orientation.
+Architectural design should be sensitive to and compatible with the natural environment.
+The goal is to have each home well integrated with its specific lot, designed with architectural integrity and interest, while blending into the natural environment and the community as a whole.

 Architectural styles that are encouraged are as follows: